Frederick Romberg: Architecture style: Brutalism

 The relationship of Romberg's work to be emerging Brutalist movement in England is one of the more intriguing aspects of his practice during the 1950s and early 1960s.
 Brutalism in Australia is generally understood as a style of ‘rational and robust’ concrete architecture, largely institutional, widespread in the 1960s and 1970s.
-Its forms derived from Le Corbusier’s later work and the Japanese new architecture.
+Its forms derived from Le Corbusier's later work and the Japanese new architecture.

-The breakup of the partnership: Romberg and Boyd: 1962-1975
+The breakup of the partnership: Romberg and Boyd: 1962—1975

 During the National Gallery of Victoria and Cultural Centre project, where the practice of Grounds, Romberg and Boyd was appointed as the architects; at a more personal level, it caused the breakup of the partnership.
 To some extent, Romberg believed the building would have been much more significant with the teamwork and contribution of three.

 University of Newcastle, NSW

-In 1965 Romberg was appointed the foundation Professor of Architecture at the University of Newcastle, north of Sydney and he held this position for the following decade.
+In 1965, Romberg was appointed the foundation Professor of Architecture at the University of Newcastle and he held this position for the following decade.